 Honestly, I don’t know where I would be without my mentors.
 These days most of my mentors are people I’ve never met, but I benefit from wise women and men through their podcasts, online training, webinars, and books.

 So even when we don’t have mentors right in front of us, we can seek out wisdom in this digital age.
-I’ve compiled a list of some of my favorites right here.

 Sometimes I know you must rely on yourself, your inner guide for making decisions, following your heart, and knowing what’s right.
 But having a tribe of mentors helps us become more fully who we are truly meant to be.
 Then we can become a mentor to others, passing on a legacy of inspiration, hope, and love.